SteveCara/HousePricePrediction/README.md

 - Optimised models using RandomizedSearchCV

-- Created prediction outputs to submit to the Kaggle.com House Prices competition (currenlty in the top 7% of submissions as of 22.08.2020)
+- Created prediction outputs to submit to the Kaggle.com House Prices competition (currently in the top 7% of submissions as of 22.08.2020)

 ## Resources